Vincenzo (TV series): Production

 In May 2020, director Kim Hee-won and screenwriter Park Jae-bum teamed up for Vincenzo.
 In July 2020, it was reported that Song Joong-ki and Jeon Yeo-been are considering the offer to star in the series; while Ok Taec-yeon was confirmed for the cast.
 Song and Jeon confirmed their appearance in the following month.
 The first script reading took place on January 5, 2021.

-The drama serves as a reunion project for Kwak Dong-yeon and Kim Yeo-jin who both starred in the 2018 drama My Strange Hero.
-This drama also reunites Ok Taec-yeon and Jeon Yeo-been who worked together in Save Me (2017).

 The series was planned to be partially shot in Italy but due to the COVID-19 pandemic, related scenes were augmented with CGI.

-Episodes 17 and 18 were delayed one week due to the production team wanting to "improve quality" of the episodes.
+Episodes 17 and 18 were delayed one week due to the production team wanting to "improve the quality" of the episodes.